-HS 645/ HS 445

-Advanced Discourse Studies

-L - T - P - Credits

-2-1-0-3

-Humanities & Social Sciences

-NA

-Scope: This course is designed to focus on discourse analytic approaches to research in education and related areas of inquiry.
+Course code HS 645/ HS 445 Title of the course Advanced Discourse Studies Credit Structure L - T - P - Credits 2-1-0-3 Name of the Concerned Humanities & Social Sciences Department Pre-requisite, if any NA Scope of the course Scope: This course is designed to focus on discourse analytic approaches to research in education and related areas of inquiry.
 The course has been conceived to provide insights through an interdisciplinary lens and caters to traditions that range from interactional sociolinguistics to conversation analysis and critical discourse analysis.
 Learning Objectives: The course is intended for doctoral students who would like to learn about discourse analysis for an advanced understanding of their own set of research data.
 To develop interest and appreciation for theories of talk-in-interaction and conversation analysis as methods in the practice of research.
-Familiarity with research based on interactions deploying discourse analytic approaches.

-Theoretical framework of discourse studies

-Theories and methods of discourse, ethnography, discourse as a cultural practice.
+Familiarity with research based on interactions deploying discourse analytic approaches. approaches.
+Course Syllabus Theoretical framework of discourse studies Theories and methods of discourse, ethnography, discourse as a cultural practice.
 Methods of discourse analysis Transcription, complexities involved in analysing written and spoken language, text and discourse, ethical treatment of data, conversational sequence, interaction and power structure.
 Analysing discourse using Conversation Analysis as a tool Analysis of multiple set of interactions including classroom exchanges using conversation analysis as a method.

-Foucault, M. (1972).
+References Foucault, M. (1972).
 The Archaeology of knowledge.
 New York: Pantheon Books.
 Garfinkel, H. (1967).
 Studies in ethnomethodology.
 Englewood Cliffs, NJ: Prentice Hall.
 Goffman, E. (1959).
 The presentation of self in everyday life.
 New York: Anchor Books, Doubleday.
 Goffman, E. (1981).
 "Footing" in Forms of talk.
 Philadelphia: University of Pennsylvania Press.
-Goodwin, C. (1981).
+5. Goodwin, C. (1981).
 Conversational organization: Interaction between speakers and hearers.
 New York: Academic Press.
-Gumperz, J. J. (1982).
-Discourse strategies.
+6. Gumperz, J. J. (1982).
+Discourse strategies .
 Cambridge: Cambridge University Press.
-Labov, W., &amp; Fanshel, D. (1977).
+7. Labov, W., & Fanshel, D. (1977).
 Therapeutic discourse: Psychotherapy as conversation.
 New York: Academic Press.
-Malone, M. J. (1997).
+8. Malone, M. J. (1997).
 Worlds of talk: The presentation of self in everyday conversation.
 Cambridge: Polity Press.
-Sacks, H. (1992).
-Lectures on conversation.
+9. Sacks, H. (1992).
+Lectures on conversation .
 (Vol. I-II).
-Oxford: Blackwell. van Dijk, T. A. (Ed.).
+Oxford: Blackwell.
+10. van Dijk, T. A. (Ed.).
 (1997a).
-Discourse as social interaction.
+Discourse as social interaction .
 London: Sage.